 Model Effect of Temperature Cycling for R&D, Stability and Processing

 Temperature sweep probes rheological changes across a temperature ramp or over one or more heat-cool cycles.
 Does your product reversibly or irreversibly change after storage in a hot or cold car?
 Is your product sensitive to temperature changes during manufacturing that impact product efficacy and quality?
 A temperature ramp or up/down cycle is well designed to efficiently probe this important property.
-This assay can be performed in the rotational mode under either a constant shear rate (1/sec) or shear stress (Pa) in the rotation mode and under constant strain or frequency in the oscillation mode.
+This assay can be performed in the rotational mode under either a constant shear rate (1/sec) or shear stress (Pa) in the rotation mode or under a constant strain, stress or frequency in the oscillatory mode.

 Figure 1 demonstrates how temperature sweep quantifies the difference in spreadability of 2 butter products under constant frequency.
 The less stiff, more spreadable butter (red line) has a lower G' (elastic modulus = solid nature) between refrigerator and room temperatures.